nvdg2/CSA4-mail/README.md

 - The architecture that describes the flow of the mail components in this project
 - The DREAD table which lists some potential vulnerabilities
 - The STRIDE table that lists the attacks that can be performed based on the DREAD table

+## Key store in MacOS

+Fortunately MacOS has already built-in keys storage available.
+This means that all the private keys that are used, are kept safely by default.
+Below you can find two pictures: one where the user needs to type in his password and a picture where you can see the stored private keys.

+### User pass

+[photo here]

+### Key storage

+[photo here]

 ### Architecture